DallasMorningNews/django-rolodex/README.md

 You can classify people, org contacts and relationships in Rolodex, so it's easy to create custom filters for how you want to organize your networks.
 Usually, the more generic, the more useful the type or role, but that is up to you and your project's needs.
 Remember, that all relationships are created symmetrically.

 Types and roles are added through django admin:
-- `role` : specific to person objects, e.g., "chief information officer"
+- `Role` : specific to person objects, e.g., "chief information officer"
-- `org contact role` : of an org contact, e.g., "information desk" or "mailing address"
+- `OrgContactRole` : of an org contact, e.g., "information desk" or "mailing address"
-- `p2p_type` : relationship between people, e.g., "spouse" or "professional"
+- `P2P_Type` : relationship between people, e.g., "spouse" or "professional"
-- `org2org_type` : relationships between orgs, e.g., "co-venture" or "subsidiary"
+- `Org2Org_Type` : relationships between orgs, e.g., "co-venture" or "subsidiary"
-- `p2org_type` : relationships between people and orgs, where "employment" is a pre-loaded fixture.
+- `P2Org_Type` : relationships between people and orgs, where "employment" is a pre-loaded fixture.

 Analysis
 ---------

 Rolodex person and org objects also have methods to return a [NetworkX](http://networkx.github.io/) graph of connected objects for more advanced analysis.

-`nxGraph(hops=2)` returns a NetworkX graph of all person and org objects within a specified number of hops.
+`nx_graph(hops=2)` returns a NetworkX graph of all person and org objects within a specified number of hops.

 See the [NetworkX documentation](http://networkx.github.io/documentation/latest/reference/index.html) for the methods available on the returned graph.